CentralLabFacilities/simple_robot_gaze/README.md

 Peak override: Provide a value that is encoded in your stimulus input messages, e.g, size of face in pixels in order to override the base priotrity.
 This field is only evaluated if allow_peak_override is "1" (see above).
 Example: your first priority is facedetection.
 However, if there is massive motion detected in the second priority, override the first priority.
-Corresponds priorities.
+Corresponds priorities. ":> or :<" is to be interpreted as larger than or lower than number.

     peak_overrides:
-        - 100.0
+        - 100.0:>
-        - 10.0
+        - 10.0:<